ServiceNow/geo-bench/README.md

 ## Pre-commit hooks

 In order to ensure code quality, we provide a set of pre-commit hooks that can be run before comitting.
 These hooks are a bunch of checks that will be run before each commit.
 To install them, simply `pip install pre-commit` and run `pre-commit install` in your local copy of the repository.

+# Instructions

+## Downloading and Converting Datasets

+Read these [instructions](https://github.com/ElementAI/climate-change-benchmark/tree/main/ccb/dataset_converters) for adding a new dataset or downloading & processing an existing dataset.